mac3859/karate-simple-demo/README.md

 # Reward Service Test Project

-This project demonstrates API testing using the Karate framework to test a reward redemption service.
+This a demo API testing using the Karate framework to test a reward redemption service (simplified replica of what I was working on).
 It includes mock server implementation and test scenarios for reward redemption functionality.

 ## Project Overview